JetBrains/resharper-devguide/Features/Analysis/Testing.md

 ---
+title: Testing Daemon Stages and Highlights
 ---

-# Testing Daemon Stages and Highlights

 The `HighlightingTestBase` base class provides infrastructure for testing daemons, element problem analysers and highlightings.
 It creates an in-memory project, adds a file and analyses it.
 The resulting highlights are then written to a `.tmp` file and compared against the `.gold` file.
 If the files differ, the test fails.